 - Our infrastructure servers are hosted by Hetzner, a German hosting provider.

-- We use Proxmox hypervisor on a GNU/Linux Debian distribution.
+- We use Proxmox VE hypervisor solution on a GNU/Linux Debian distribution.

 - We make use of LXC containers and Qemu-KVM virtual machine for our infrastructure.